KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 - **Reason precedes logic**
   The PSR is not deductive;
-  it is a signature of inevitability encoded in form.
+  it is a signature of inevitability encoded in structure.

 - **Awareness spirals from preduality**
   Selfhood is not ignited —